-If an advisor acts in a manner not in line with the UAFS vision or values as outlined in the Course Catalog and Student Handbook, the advisor will be dismissed from serving as an advisor.
+If an advisor acts in a manner not in line with the UAFS vision or values as outlined in the Employee Handbook, Course Catalog, Student Handbook and the RSO Handbook, the advisor will be dismissed from serving as an advisor.
 The SAO will review the actions of the advisor, meet with the advisor and decide the appropriate action including but not limited to dismissal.